 Physical exercise affects the duration and quality of life.
-This is the leitmotif of a long series of studies that have analyzed the impact that an active lifestyle has on a person’s well-being.
+This is the leitmotif of a long series of studies that have analysed the impact that an active lifestyle has on a person’s well-being.
 The health of our brains and the degree of training of our muscles are interconnected to a greater extent than we imagine, says Teresa Liu-Ambrose, a professor in the Department of Physical Therapy at the University of British Columbia.
-The coordinator of a study that showed that weight training improves memory, but also the executive functions of the brains of women with early signs of dementia, Liu sends an extremely encouraging message to seniors:
+She coordinated a study that showed that weight training improves not only memory, but also the executive functions of the brains of women with early signs of dementia.
+Liu sends an extremely encouraging message to seniors:

 “Even if you start to see signs of cognitive impairment, the brain is still able to recover, with proper physical activity.
 Weight-lifting exercises, even once or twice a week, can minimize the rate of cognitive decline and change the course of the disease.”

-The cardiovascular system and muscles of older people who have been physically active throughout their lives age to a lesser extent, was the conclusion of a study that looked simultaneously at three different groups: elderly people that have been physically inactive throughout their life, elders who practiced cycling, swimming or walking as decades long hobbies and physically active 20-year-olds.
+The cardiovascular system and muscles of older people who have been physically active throughout their lives age to a lesser extent, was the conclusion of a study that looked simultaneously at three different groups: elderly people who have been physically inactive throughout their lives, elders who practiced cycling, swimming or walking as a decades-long hobby, and physically active 20-year-olds.
 The muscular system of the active elderly was in a similar shape to that of the young, being difficult to differentiate in many respects.
-Also, the aerobic capacity of the active elderly was 40% higher than that of sedentary peers, and their cardiovascular system was in as good shape as if the subjects were 30 years younger.
+Also, the aerobic capacity of the active elderly was 40% higher than that of their sedentary peers, and their cardiovascular system was in as good a shape as if the subjects were 30 years younger.

-The effects of sedentary lifestyle could be, at least partially, reversible, was the conclusion highlighted by a large study published in 2019.
-Subjects were grouped according to the level of physical activity during life.
+The effects of a sedentary lifestyle could be at least partially reversible, was the conclusion highlighted by a large study published in 2019.
+Subjects were grouped according to the level of physical activity during their lives.
 Predictably, people who were sedentary throughout their lives had the highest risk of mortality, especially due to cardiovascular disease.
-Active people had a 30-35% lower mortality risk from any cause and 40% lower risk of dying from a heart attack, compared to the inactive group.
-Surprisingly, individuals who were sedentary for a decade or two but increased their level of physical activity to 40 or 50 years of age for at least a few hours per week enjoyed a level of protection against premature death similar to that of the group that had been active throughout life.
+Active people had a 30-35% lower mortality risk from any cause and a 40% lower risk of dying from a heart attack, compared to the inactive group.
+Surprisingly, individuals who were sedentary for a decade or two but increased their level of physical activity at 40 or 50 years of age for at least a few hours per week enjoyed a level of protection against premature death similar to that of the group that had been active throughout life.
 The bad news of the study was that people who were active in adolescence and youth and then became sedentary had, at middle age, about the same risk of death as the group that had always been inactive.

 The message of this investigation is twofold, says researcher Pedro Saint-Maurice of the National Cancer Institute: “If you are physically active right now, keep going.
 But if you haven’t been active lately, it seems like it’s not too late (to start), even if you’re in the middle of life.”

-Although we may imagine that just a marathon preparation would propel us on a path that is truly beneficial to our health, yet even short, low-intensity rounds of exercise can pay dividends to our well-being.
-A minimum threshold of physical activity could significantly reduce the risk of mortality from cancer, cardiovascular disease and other conditions, suggests a recent study that encourages investing 10-60 minutes in physical activity such as gardening or walking.
+Although we may imagine that only a marathon preparation would propel us on a path that is truly beneficial to our health, the truth is that even short, low-intensity rounds of exercise can pay dividends to our well-being.
+A minimum threshold of physical activity could significantly reduce the risk of mortality from cancer, cardiovascular disease and other conditions, suggests a recent study that encourages investing 10-60 minutes in physical activities such as gardening or walking.

 However, this does not mean that the target should be the minimum threshold, the WHO recommendation being to take 10,000 steps every day.
-But, as the saying goes, “no matter how slow you go, you’re still an athlete compared to the one who sits on the couch.”
+But, as the saying goes, “no matter how slow you go, you’re still an athlete compared to someone who sits on the couch.”